Chisholm-Student-Creative-Collective/boardocs/src/content/docs/onboarding/join.md

 **Our collective does not currently run with the intention to make money**, and any and all work that's exclusively done within the collective will likely go **unpaid**.
 :::
 You are more than welcome to use this collective as a way to find teammates who can then go on to make a project that intends to make money, though!

+## I wanna join!
+Now what?
+Head on over to the next page to read the Code of Conduct, and if you agree, head on over to the page after that!